Blog

 • Allegation of total blindness

-You may also be entitled to an “Emergency Advance Payment” if you’re facing an immediate financial emergency (such as insufficient resources for food, medical care or shelter).
+For SSI, you may also be entitled to an “Emergency Advance Payment” if you are disabled and facing an immediate financial emergency (such as insufficient resources for food, medical care, or shelter).

 If you’re able, consulting a qualified Social Security benefits attorney could help determine if your application is appropriate for fast-tracking through the CAL program or another expediting measure.
 Call the knowledgeable team at Drew Johnson, P.C. today to learn about the variety of ways you can begin earning Social Security benefits faster.